Early Years & Early Education

 20. Bulthaup was influential in inducing ComEd to donate a 212 acre tract of land to the State of Illinois for protection as a bat preserve, as it was the location of a long abandoned limestone mine that sheltered approximately 30,000 hibernating bats of six species, two of which were endangered and one is the only surviving colony of this animal in Illinois.
 It is now the Pecumsaugan Creek Nature Preserve.

 21. Ted established his first business, Caribou Productions, in Chicago while still attending DePaul University with an office at 185 North Wabash.
 Caribou promoted various live performance artists at various venues throughout the central United States, primarily at colleges.
-Examples were such artists as Cheap Trick, Atlanta Rhythm Section, Doobie Brothers, Genesis, Supertramp, Bruce Springsteen, Jackson Brown, Beach Boys, Yes, Charlie Daniels, etc.
+Examples include such artists as Cheap Trick, Atlanta Rhythm Section, Doobie Brothers, Genesis, Supertramp, Bruce Springsteen, Jackson Brown, Beach Boys, Yes, Charlie Daniels, etc.

 23. Bulthaup was in his final quarter at DePaul University at the time.
 The mess, and Bulthaup’s injuries prevented him from attending the last few weeks of courses and the taking of most of his final exams so that last quarter was incomplete.
 So while having attended DePaul for three years after a full single year at NIU, he did not graduate.
 He was already in business and returning for quarter was just not a practical option.